Ship AWS Cloudwatch Logs to Any Destination with OpenTelemetry

 AWS Cloudwatch is AWS’s native logging solution.
 Lambda function, EC2 instance, and EKS logs end up in Cloudwatch.
 If your environment includes sources outside of AWS, or you want to analyze or retain your logs in a different tool, OpenTelemetry allows easy, vendor-agnostic data management.

-- EC2 Instances provide flexible computing resources in AWS cloud.
-EC2 Logs depend on what compute processes you are using.
+• EC2 Instances provide flexible computing resources in AWS cloud.
+EC2 Logs depend on what computing processes you are using.

 Installing the Receiver

-If you don’t already have an OpenTelemetry collector built with the latest AWS Cloudwatch receiver installed, we suggest using the observIQ OpenTelemetry Collector distro that includes the AWS Cloudwatch receiver (and many others).
+Suppose you don’t already have an OpenTelemetry collector built with the latest AWS Cloudwatch receiver installed.
+In that case, we suggest using the observIQ OpenTelemetry Collector distro, including the AWS Cloudwatch receiver (and many others).
 Installation is simple with our one-line installer.
 Come back to this blog after running the install command on your source.

 Configuring the Receiver

-Navigate to your OpenTelemetry configuration file.
-If you’re using the observIQ Collector, you’ll find it in one of the following location:
+You can just navigate to your OpenTelemetry configuration file.
+If you’re using the observIQ Collector, you’ll find it in one of the following locations:

 Edit the configuration file to include the AWS Cloudwatch receiver as shown below: